 Serving Suggestions

 These steaks are big, fatty, and rich.
 I like to pair them with a simple side dish, and I almost always opt for arugula salad, homemade coleslaw, or cucumber tomato salad.
+In the photos on this page, you can see them served with the simplest salad of mixed greens dressed with vinaigrette.

 Recipe Card

-Pan-Fried Pork Shoulder Steak
+Pan-Fried Pork Steak

 Ingredients